 Yes!
 Costa Rica is a wonderful country for families whether they are young families, seniors or multi generational families.
 These is something for everyone and toddlers, kids and teens will have a blast exploring this beautiful tropical country.
 They will love all the beaches, rainforest and volcanoes.

 Additionally, Costa Ricans love kids and babies as their culture is very family centered.
-Don’t be surprised if you’re walking down the street and the locals come up to you to hug and kiss your baby!
-They are particularly respectful to pregnant woman and young children.
+They are particularly respectful to pregnant women and women with young children.
 When it comes to security, Costa Rica is a very safe country for families.

 Keep in mind that families with babies, toddlers and children under 5-8 will not be able to partake in many of the activities since there are height and weight limits.
 Parents will need to switch off and most tour companies and hotels don’t offer child care services unless you stay at a luxury resort.

-There are some towns that offer babysitting services or pack and plays like Tamarindo and Samara and some resorts like the Westin Conchal and Riu Palace offer day care.
+There are some towns that offer babysitting services or pack and plays like Tamarindo and Samara and some resorts like the Westin Conchal offer day care.

 You can read about things to do in Costa Rica with kids and get more tips for traveling with your family.
 We also have written a Costa Rica itinerary for families so you can get planning!